Stan Laundon Sharing Memories

 "Country Time" celebrates its 1000th show with a three-hour special.
 Members of the Go Country Club, in Barnard Castle, County Durham, presented me with an engraved decanter to mark the occasion.

-"Country Time" visits North Carolina and records interviews with the International Ambassador of Country Music, George Hamilton 1V together with the Moody Brothers, Raymond Fairchild and the Crowe Brothers.
-A large portion of the show was recorded at the Opry House, in Maggie Valley, North Carolina.
+"Country Time" visits North Carolina and records interview with the International Ambassador of Country Music, George Hamilton IV together with the Moody Brothers, Raymond Fairchild and the Crowe Brothers.
+A large portion of the show was recorded at the Opry House in Maggie Valley, North Carolina.
 Raymond Fairchild is one of the finest (and fastest) five-string banjo pickers I have ever seen or heard - he amazed me!
 He had just been voted World Champion Banjo Picker and has since had this honour bestowed on him four more times!
-The Crowe Brothers, I will never forget, sounded so much like Charlie & Ira, the Louvin Brothers.
+The Crowe Brothers, I will never forget, sounded so much like Ira and Charlie, the Louvin Brothers.
 I will always love their song "The Winds Are Blowing In Maggie Valley."

 September 1989